-What is a Credit Authorizer?
+What Does it Take to Be a Credit Authorizer?

 Career Description Authorize credit charges against customers’ accounts.

-A Day in the Life of a Credit Authorizer
+Daily Life Of a Credit Authorizer

 - File sales slips in customers’ ledgers for billing purposes.